 The Shawnash Institute became involved with the Matching Value Coupon Program (MVCP) (previously known as the Double Value Coupon Program – DVCP) at the Oak Park Farmers’ Market in the summer of 2014.
 The idea of making fresh produce available to those with less access has been evolving at different places in our country for some time:

 • Illinois Pioneer – Experimental Station

 That’s when Shawnash board members Warren Bakker and John Owens got busy.
-Warren is a long-time member of the Farmer’s Market Commission and John was Assistant Farmers’ Market Manager in 2012 and 2013.
-They maintained that communities with as many resources and as much generosity as Oak Park and River Forrest would enthusiastically support the DVCP if congregations, businesses and individuals only understood this wonderful program was languishing in their midst.
+Warren was a long-time member of the Farmer’s Market Commission and John was Assistant Farmers’ Market Manager in 2012 and 2013.
+They maintained that communities with as many resources and as much generosity as Oak Park and River Forrest would enthusiastically support the MVCP if congregations, businesses and individuals only understood this wonderful program was languishing in their midst.

 When John and Warren reached out, the community responded.
 And when it was determined a 501(c)3 was needed to manage the collected funds and award them to the Farmers’ Market (a fiscal agent), the Shawnash board of directors unanimously stepped forward into this new role.
 Incorporated in 2009 with a broad mandate to “strengthen the balance between earth and her people,” Shawnash had worked in sustainability education and food insecurity and was eager to embrace this new mission.

 Because of Shawnash and the MVCP stakeholders, 2014 was the first year the Matching Value Coupons were available from the Market’s opening in mid-May until its close at the end of October and the program has been fully funded ever since.